Edidiong Umoafia

 Edidiong Joseph Umoafia (born 24 September 2002) is a Nigerian weightlifter.

 Career

-Edidiong Umoafia competed at the 2022 Commonwealth Games in the weightlifting competition, winning the bronze medal in the men's 67 kg event.
+Edidiong Joseph Umoafia competed at the 2026 Commonwealth Games where he won the gold medal in weightlifting, breaking two world records in the men's 71 kg event.

-Edidiong previously competed at the 2021 Commonwealth Weightlifting Championships, winning the silver medal in the men's 67 kg event.
+He also competed at the 2022 Commonwealth Games in the weightlifting competition, winning the bronze medal in the men's 67 kg event.
 He was the second person to win a medal for his country at the 2022 Commonwealth Games.